-According to Treisman, if someone says our name in another conversation, we will barely hear it because a small portion of that information passed through the attenuator.
+According to Treisman, if someone says our name in another conversation, we will barely hear it because a small portion of that information is passed through the attenuator.
 Then, since we realized it was important, we "turned the volume up" and listened for that person's voice again to see if they were talking to us.

-Factors like context, recognition, and the importance of the subject all play a role in how far stimuli gets in this process.
+Factors like context, recognition, and the importance of the subject all play a role in how far stimuli get in this process.
 Not all of the input will be processed or moved onto working memory - after all, we only focus on a limited set of stimuli to prevent overwhelming the brain.

 The Invisible Gorilla Experiment is great supporting evidence of Treisman's Attenuation Model.
-We simply "turn down" the gorilla because it has no meaning to us when we are counting the basketballs.
+We "turn down" the gorilla because it has no meaning to us when we are counting the basketballs.